Raykosan/ComfyUI_RaykoStudio/README.md

 ### 🌐 Civitai Metadata Integration (Info Popup)
 - **Instant Info** - Click the `ℹ️` icon on any LoRA row to open a detailed popup.
 - **Fetch from Civitai** - Automatically fetches the model's true name, description, and tags directly from Civitai using the file's SHA256 hash.
-- **Smart Parsing** - Cleans HTML tags from descriptions and combines `trainedWords` and `tags` for a comprehensive list.
+- **Getting metadata** - If no data is found, click the **🌐 Fetch from Civitai** button.
+   - *Note: The node calculates the SHA256 hash of the `.safetensors` file and queries the Civitai API.
+This may take a few seconds on the first run.*
 - **Local Caching** - Fetched metadata is saved locally in the `rayko_lora_data` folder.
 Subsequent views are instant and require no internet connection.

 ### 📋 One-Click Tag Copying
 - **Click to Copy** - Click on any individual green tag chip in the Info popup to instantly copy it to your clipboard and auto-close the window.
-- **Copy All** - A dedicated button to copy all trained words/tags at once.
+- **📋 Copy All** - A dedicated button to copy all trained words/tags at once.

-### Adding and Managing LoRAs
-1. Click **➕ Add LoRA** to open the selector.
-Search or browse the tree, and click a LoRA to add it.
-2. Use the **⋮** handle on the left of each row to drag and drop LoRAs into your desired order.

-### Using the Info Popup & Civitai Fetch
-1. Click the **ℹ️** icon next to any added LoRA.
-2. If metadata is already cached locally, it will appear instantly.
-3. If no data is found, click the **🌐 Fetch from Civitai** button.
-   - *Note: The node calculates the SHA256 hash of the `.safetensors` file and queries the Civitai API.
-This may take a few seconds on the first run.*
-4. Once fetched, the data is saved to `custom_nodes/ComfyUI_RaykoStudio/rayko_lora_data/` for future instant access.

-### Copying Tags
-- **Single Tag:** Click on any green tag chip (e.g., `3d`, `concept`).
-It will be copied to your clipboard, and the popup will close automatically so you can paste it directly into your prompt.
-- **All Tags:** Click **📋 Copy All** to copy the entire list of trained words.

 ### 🔔 Visual Feedback
 - Custom toast notifications for successful actions, errors, and clipboard events.